fooqri/fooqri.github.io/source/_posts/2016-01-27-ancs-example-on-blend-nano.markdown

 ## Compile the ANCS example

-The ANCS example is located in the sdk driectory under the **examples** sub directory. change to the subdirectory for the ble_app_ancs_c example.
+The ANCS example is located in the sdk driectory under the **examples** subdirectory.
+Change to the subdirectory for the ble_app_ancs_c example.
 For example from the main SDK directory:

 ```
 cd examples/ble_peripheral/ble_app_ancs_c